MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 ## < comment >TODO: To update with the PAD minimum version for machine management.

 > [!IMPORTANT]
-> Direct connectivity is only available for versions of Power Automate Desktop X.X.X.X or newer.
+> Direct connectivity is only available for versions of Power Automate Desktop 2.8.0.0 or newer.
 If you are using an older version, [update to the latest](https://go.microsoft.com/fwlink/?linkid=2102613).
-The connection will be automatically created once you sign in.

 > [!IMPORTANT]
 > In order to register your machine and use the machine management features, your Power Platform environment must have a version of the MicrosoftFlowExtensionsCore solution that is greater than or equal to 1.2.4.1.